osteele/Processing_SerialRecord/README.md

    the top of this page, and press "Download ZIP".
 2. Unzip the archive.
 3. Move the archive into the folder Process/Libraries, in your home directory.

+The next time you start Processing, you will find examples in the File > Examples menu item.
+Remember to make a copy of an example before you modify it;
+Processing (unlike the Arduino IDE) will not do this for you.

 ## Features